MehrdadSamadishadlou/miR_Signature_MI_GSE61741/README.md

 # miR_Signature_MI_GSE61741
-This is ML part of a greater project for finding a microRNAs signature to diagnosis MI cases.
+This is machine learning part of a greater project for finding a microRNA signature for MI diagnosis.